rsaarelm/roguereview/dungeonbash.md

 within melee distance.
 I guess this is a catch-all geometry helper for AI code.

+A single function probably shouldn't be in a file of its own.

 ### `u.c`

+Operations on player.
+There's a `recalc_defence` function that does complex calculations on player's inventory and statuses to calculate a defense value.
+This needs to be called whenever the player's statuses or inventory changes.

+`move_player` figures out whether a move command will result in an attack, a step or neither.
+Actually moving the player object to a new position is done by `reloc_player`.

+`reloc_player` also does the simple field of view, where rooms become entirely visible when you step into them.
+In corridors, the 8 cells around the player are visible.
+Finally it tells you the objects in the current cell.
+Lots of work for one function.

+Then there are gain and drain functions for changing body and agility stats.
+Damage and heal similarly for health.
+Going to zero on any will kill you.
+Stat drain can also be either temporary or permanent.

+The changes set `status_updated` global variable.
+This is used to re-draw the status line in display code.

+Functions for game over and game start UI.

+There's a function for gaining experience and leveling up if you hit the level threshold.
+The level up gains you some stats, more max hp, and heals you.

+`teleport_u` looks randomly for rooms and floor slots until giving up if it can't find free space.
+Uses the same `reloc_player` as the move function did.

+`update_player` runs the player state ticks, like hunger, health regeneration, and status damage timeouts.
+This is called at the same speed regardless of the player's speed.
+Effects from the player's rings happen at the player's movement speed though, and are placed at the `main_loop` function instead.

 ### `monsters.c`

+Function `summoning` tries to spawn random monsters around a spot.
+It specifically doesn't create magician monsters, I guess they can do summons of their own, so this could lead into an explosion.
+"Can a monster span into this spot" is a rather clumsy expression that explicitly checks the terrain and lack of an existing monster.
+Could probably be a helper function instead.

+There are some out of depth computations.
+They depend on depth being a global variable.
+Monsters are automatically rejected for the summon, etc. if their power level is higher than the current depth.

+There's also an `ood` function for creating a scaling value for out of depthness.
+This gets added to stats of the generated monster, and as far as I'm eyeballing things, seems to make deep monsters weaker at shallow depths and shallow monsters stronger at deep depths.
+Interesting.
+This is factored in in the `create_mon` function, which you give an explicit monster template, so it won't do random guessing and rejecting of the type anymore.

+Function `death_drop` generates drops using a switch-case from monster type.
+A bigger game would probably want to make this data driven, but here it works nicely by having some chains of random computations going on.
+Monsters don't have actual inventories here of course, the items just get created when they die.

+Magic numbers in `print_mon_name` tell which article from 'a', 'the', 'A' or 'The' should be used.

+Monsters are damaged and killed by `damage_mon` function.

+`teleport_mon_to_you` teleports a monster either to the same room as the player or next to the player in a corridor.
+Magic guys do this.
+`teleport_mon` is basically the same as `teleport_u`, except for monsters.
+Could use to have some code sharing between monsters and player so that this stuff wouldn't need to be repeated.

+Then there's `summon_demon_near`, which seems like a special case of `summon`.
+Could probably have done this with a more parameterizable general summon function.

+The general update func for monsters is `update_mon`, which again mirrors `update_player`.
+Regular monsters get some regeneration, trolls get lots and zombies get none.
+A bigger game would probably use monster intrinsic flags instead of looking at the actual monster types for this.

 ### `mon2.c`

+Monster AI code here.
+Lots of lines here to express reasonably simple concepts.
+The AI functions give monsters three preferred moves. `get_drunk_prefs` gives three random dirs, and uses 40 lines of code to express this. `get_chase_prefs` looks for a route towards the monster's target position.

+The functions beyond this are probably the trickiest in the code base.
+Somewhat vague understanding of them follows.

+`get_seeking_prefs` figures out how to best move towards player or something.
+Not really sure how this differs from `get_chase_prefs`.
+`get_naive_prefs` just homes in on the player as straight as possible.

+Smart monsters will also try to avoid cardinal directions from player to avoid ranged attacks if they don't have a ranged capacity themselves.

+The preference functions are called by `select_space`.
+Which has a magic number for the selection mode.

+`mon_acts` is the big AI dispatch routine.

 ### `combat.c`

+Function `player_attack` chooses either `ushootm` or `uhitm`, depending on whether the player attacks with a ranged or a melee weapon.

+The player rolls d(agility + level) against the enemy's defence to try to hit it.
+Damage is d(weapon power) + (body / 10).

+Then there's stuff for rings hurting the enemy.

+Shooting projectiles doesn't cause any kind of visual effect.
+The projectiles move until they hit something.
+It's hard to adjacent monsters, and then it gets harder to hit the further the projectile has flown.

+Then there are the `mhitu` and `mshootu` functions for monsters attacking the player.
+Monster attacks cause the player's armor to degrade.
+The player can have total immunity to damage types, if wearing an appropriate ring.

+Enemies can damage each other with ranged attacks.
+Don't think this will lead to infighting though.

 ### `bmagic.c`

+Stuff the magic guys will do.
+There's just one `use_black_magic` function that dispatches over different monster types.
+The effects are monster summons, ranged attacks, curses on player and teleport tricks.